donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 ##### 8.2.4.1	Human data

-1. Indicate whether approval was obtained from an accredited Medical ethical Reviewing Committee (MERC) or non-accredited local ethical reviewing committee and, if this is the case, specify the name of this committee (e.g., CMO Regio Arnhem-Nijmegen, Ethics Review Board of the Faculty of Social Sciences) and the registered identifier of the approved application.
-Guidelines for deciding about the appropriate ethics review board can be found in a separate document in the Donders RDM Information Package.
+1. Indicate whether approval was obtained from an accredited Medical ethical Reviewing Committee (MERC) or non-accredited local ethical reviewing committee and, if this is the case, specify the name of this committee (e.g., CMO Regio Arnhem-Nijmegen, Ethical Review Board of the Faculty of Social Sciences) and the registered identifier of the approved application.
+Guidelines for deciding about the appropriate ethical review board can be found in a separate document in the Donders RDM Information Package.
 2. Indicate where the signed informed consent forms (i.e., the paper forms) are archived.
 3. Indicate where the approved participant information brochures are archived.
 There are three types of information brochures: general, method-specific (e.g., EEG, MEG, fMRI, audio/video), and study-specific.
 For the former two, template information brochures have been written specifically for use in combination with this protocol.
 Prior to being used, these template brochures, or modified versions thereof, must be submitted to the appropriate ethics review board.

+TBD in TG2: How must the information brochures be documented?

 ##### 8.2.4.2	Animal data

 The researcher must specify whether approval was obtained from an accredited Animal Care and Use Committee.
 If this is the case, then the researcher must specify the name of this committee (e.g., Dier-experimentencommissie Radboud Universiteit Nijmegen) and the registered identifier of the approved application.

 #### 8.2.5	Digital data